 *Books marked with an asterisk are upcoming new summer 2020 book releases and ARCs that we requested in exchange for a fair and honest review or were freely gifted/offered by the author or publisher.
 Please know that publication dates are subject to change.

 Contemporary Women’s Fiction | Book Set In NYC*

-CW: 9/11; It’s no surprise that Emily Giffin’s The Lies That Bind is one of our most anticipated June 2020 book releases.
+CW: 9/11; It’s no surprise that Emily Giffin’s The Lies That Bind is one of our most anticipated summer 2020 book releases.
 Cecily Gardner is recovering from a breakup when a mysterious and handsome man at the bar tells her to resist the urge to call her ex.
 After drinks, they spend the night together; yet, Cecily doesn’t even know his name.

 Grant is a trader at one of the Towers and tragically goes missing during 9/11.
 When Cecily sees his face on a missing person poster, a reporter friend calls the number.
 That one call alters Cecily’s current reality.
 The Lies That Bind is less fluff and more a poignant commentary about love’s imperfections.
 Amazon | Goodreads | Book Information→